Real Option Pricing using Quantum Computers: Preliminaries

 \subsubsection{Amplitude estimation}

 As discussed in the previous section, up to this point the quantum and the classical circuit have the same complexity.
 Nevertheless, when the error correction is taken into consideration, the current quantum gates are much slower than the analogous classical ones.
 Next, the mechanism that produces an speedup is briefly detailed.\\ \\ Once the state $\ket{S}$ in Equation \eqref{eq:path_superposition} is generated, the next step is to define the operator $U_{\sqrt{F}}$ such that pushes the square root of the derivatives payoff $F$ into the amplitude.
 For this reason, we will call this way of encoding \emph{square root encoding}.
-In order to do that, an additional single qubit register is needed:
+For this purpose, an additional single qubit register is needed:

-For simplicity the term $\|\sqrt{F(S)}\|_{\infty}$ is considered to be equal to one.
-In other words, it is assumed to be properly normalised.
 Moreover, it is tacitly assumed that the operator $U_{\sqrt{F}}$ can be efficiently implemented.
 Figure \ref{fig:final_state} depicts schematically the overall process.

-Finally, the expectation of the payoff can be approximated by estimating the probability of obtaining $\ket{0}$ in the last register:
+We will denote by $U_{\text{SRE}}$ the combination of the path generating oracle $U_S$ and the payoff oracle $U_{\sqrt{F}}$:

+The probability of measuring zero in the rightmost register after the application of $ U_{\text{SRE}}$ is given by:

+Hence, getting an estimation $\widetilde{P}_{\ket{0}}$ of $P_{\ket{0}}$ yields an estimation of the expectation in Equation \eqref{eq:BS-Feynmann} except for the normalization constants: